ADA-research/Sparkle/Documentation/source/userguide/userguide.rst

 .. include:: commandlist.rst

-Arguments in [square brackets] are optional, arguments without brackets are mandatory.
+.. note:: Arguments in [square brackets] are optional, arguments without brackets
+    are mandatory.
 Input in <chevrons> indicate required text input, {curly brackets} indicate a set of inputs to choose from.

 .. include:: commandsautoprogram.rst